LogicalFellaC/full_factorial_squat_experiment/squat_experiment/squat_experiment.md

 Experiment was run in 2 blocks, with each block containing the full 2<sup>3</sup> data points.

-Repetition was necessary to get an error estimate for the effects, since interactions between the effects were expected to be significant.
+Since the interactions between the effects were expected to be significant, I wanted to keep all 8 combinations of data points, which meant the repetition was necessary to get an error estimate for the effects.

 ### Exercise Selection